 Dave Sherbal: Yeah, I’ve been in real estate since the late 80s.
 I started out as a workout person.
 I worked for companies over the years from Sydney Financial in the early 90s, to JPI and The Fifteen Group up until 2014.
 Each of the entities would be buying busted deals, putting them back together, and then flipping them.
 2014 I decided to go on my own and I found clients that were either young acquisition officers, syndicators that liked chasing and buying deals but might not have had the experience of the due diligence, the underwriting, and working with the management companies, rehab companies.
 So I was more of a plug-and-play type of operation.
 I have overseen investment funds that I do asset management.
 Depending on where they are in the cycle, the C2G (cradle to grave) we help our clients anywhere within the lifecycle to maximize the value.
 We’re a national company as far as where our assignments are.
 We’re up North in Michigan, we’re in California, we’re in Texas, Florida, Georgia, Virginia, Maryland; anywhere where our clients ask us to go, we go.
 We work with 10 different property management firms; we’re not a management company.
 My partner and I, Clint Miller, who’s out of Tampa, we help a diverse group of clients.
 We’ve been through the upcycles, the down cycles, and we help guide newer individuals in the business for where the landmines are, not because we’re smarter, it’s probably we’ve hit those landmines over the last 30 years so we kind of know where to look.

 Joe Fairless: Let’s talk about that.
 Where are the landmines that you know where to look, but perhaps a beginning investor… It sounds like it’s primarily multifamily, but you do have 600,000 square feet of office and retail.
 But just for the simplicity of this question, let’s assume it’s multifamily.
-Where are those land mines that a beginning multifamily investor, who can put a deal together, but wants some reassurance and some expertise on the asset management side, wouldn’t necessarily know to look where you all look?
+Where are those land mines that a beginning some reassurance and multifamily asset managemnet investor, who can put a deal together, but wantssome expertise on the asset management side, wouldn’t necessarily know to look where you all look?

 Dave Sherbal: What I tell some of my clients when I get involved after they’ve closed on a deal, I find that the focus on due diligence was more of putting the deal together, taking the broker’s book, and just repackaging it and not really scratching below the surface.
 If anything, more effort should be on due diligence.
 I’m not just saying the unit walks and the lease audit, but what’s going on behind the walls?
 What’s going on with the plumbing?
 Are you looking at the work order history to see a common trend?
 Are you going through the paid bill files and calling up the current vendors?
 Are you videotaping the lines?
 Because a lot of times new people in the business, they’re buying the older deals that are not institutional-grade deals that are in that 10 to 15 million dollar range, where that’s kind of where they fit because for the big guys it’s too small, and regional players are not looking for an older deal.